-105 Report on proceedings at the Annual Conference (1872), p.
+123 Report on proceedings at the Annual Conference (1872), p.
 19.

 This chapter has established that the chief difficulty inherent for the Liberal Party when trying to engage with the 'working-class' electorate involved the principle of the Liberal 'entitlement' to the votes of the 'working men'.
-The sense that the 'working classes' had a particular role to play in the political system created a challenge when the Liberals encountered 'working men' who, despite the Liberals' best efforts, embraced the Conservatives was one which ran contrary to the expectations of the supporters of the Liberal Party.
+The Liberal notion that the 'working classes' had a particular role to play in the political system, in other words, that the 'working man' had a 'duty' to vote Liberal, encountered difficulties when faced with 'working men' who, despite the Liberals' best efforts, voted Conservative.
 As we have seen, it was the possession of precisely these expectations which caused the Conservative-friendly 'working men' to become figures of apprehension, fear and disgust for the Liberals.
-By expecting the 'working classes' to act in their own 'interests', which the Liberal supporters understood rationally as being similar to their own 'progressive' impulses, the Liberals took onto themselves the burden of explaining away or attempting to counter the figure of the 'Conservative Working Man' who rejected the supposedly rational choice to join Liberalism in their drive towards a 'progress' that would benefit the 'working man' as well as the nation at whole.
+By expecting the 'working classes' to act in their own 'interests', which the Liberal supporters understood rationally as being similar to their own 'progressive' impulses, the Liberals took onto themselves the burden of explaining away or attempting to counter the figure of the 'Conservative Working Man' who rejected the supposedly rational choice to join Liberalism in their drive towards a 'progress' that would benefit the 'working man' as well as the nation as a whole.